New Drivers license and state id cards are in Michigan

 Michigan requirements for people under 21

 The cost of a license and ID card will not change.
 A basic license costs $25 for an original standard license and $18 to renew.
 A chauffeur’s license costs $35 for the original and to renew it.
 Drivers with motorcycle or Commercial Driver License group designation endorsements face additional fees.
-Personal ID cards cost $10 for an original and to renew unless the cardholder is eligible to have the fee waived.
+Personal ID cards cost $9 unless the cardholder is eligible to have the fee waived.

 Teen requirements to get their driver’s license or state ID.